What you should know

 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell caregivers if you or anyone in your family has had a problem with anesthesia in the past.

 What will happen:

-- Your caregiver will then remove your growth by cutting out part, or all of your parotid gland.
-Your caregiver may need to make another cut in your neck to remove any growth that has spread there.
-After the growth is removed, one or more drains may be placed in your cut.
-A drain is a thin tube used to remove fluid and blood from your surgery area.
-If you have a large facial cut, a muscle flap may be needed to close the cut.
-A muscle flap is a piece of your muscle taken from another body area.
-A muscle flap closes a larger cut in your face that cannot be closed with just stitches.
-Your cut will be closed with stitches or staples, and a bandage is placed over it.
+An incision will be made above your ear and along your hairline to remove part of your parotid gland.
+A larger incision will be made above your ear and along your jaw if all of the gland is removed.
+Your surgeon may make another incision in your neck to remove any growth that has spread there.
+One or more drains may be placed in your wound to remove blood and extra fluid.
+A muscle flap may be needed to close the incision if it is large.
+A muscle flap is a piece of muscle taken from another body area.
+Your incision will be closed with stitches or staples and covered with a bandage.

 After your surgery: